se-edu/se-book/processModels/summary/recap/q-essay-agilePairTDD.md

 Arguments against TDD (not necessarily true):

-* Since tests can be seen as ‘executable specifications’, programmers tend to neglect others forms of documentation.
+* Since tests can be seen as ‘executable specifications’, programmers tend to neglect other forms of documentation.
 * Promotes ‘trial-and-error’ coding instead of making programmers think through their algorithms (i.e. ‘just keep hacking until all tests pass’).
-* Gives a false sense of security. (what if you forgot to test certain scenarios?)
+* Gives a false sense of security.
+(What if you forgot to test certain scenarios?)

 Not intuitive.
-Some programmer might resist adopting TDD.
+Some programmers might resist adopting TDD.

 </div>
 </question>